14thibea/megamix/doc/getting_started.rst

 * DP-VBGMM (Dirichlet Process on Variational Bayesian Gaussian Mixture Model)
 * PYP-VBGMM (Pitman-Yor Process on Variational Bayesian Gaussian Mixture Model)

+These models are *batch* algorithms: they use the whole set of data during the computation.
+Some of these algorithms (K-means and GMM) have been implemented in an *online* way: in this way the model is adapted as the user bring new data to the program.

 What will you be able to do ?
 -----------------------------